Repeated school closures due to COVID-19 leading to learning loss and widening inequities in South Asia, UNICEF research shows

 Limited access to devices, low connectivity, and limited teacher contact are severely constraining remote learning in the region

-KATHMANDU, 9 September 2021 – School closures have led to alarming inequities in learning opportunities for children in South Asia, despite significant efforts by governments and partners to expand remote learning, according to UNICEF research conducted in India, the Maldives, Pakistan and Sri Lanka.
+KATHMANDU, 9 September 2021 – School closures have led to alarming inequities in learning opportunities for children in South Asia, despite significant efforts by governments and partners to expand remote learning, according to UNICEF research conducted in India, Maldives, Pakistan and Sri Lanka.

 School closures in South Asia due to the COVID-19 pandemic have interrupted the learning of 434 million children.
 According to UNICEF's research, a substantial proportion of students and their parents reported that students learnt significantly less compared to pre-pandemic levels.
 In India, 80 per cent of children aged 14-18 years reported lower levels of learning than when physically at school.
 Similarly, in Sri Lanka, 69 per cent of parents of primary school children reported that their children were learning “less” or “a lot less.”
 Girls, children from the most disadvantaged households and children with disabilities faced the biggest challenges while learning remotely.